 Rinse a chilled Old Fashioned glass with the absinthe, fill with crushed ice and set aside.

-Add the remaining ingredients into a mixing glass with ice and stir until well-chilled.
+Add the cognac, simple syrup and bitters into a mixing glass with ice and stir until well-chilled.

 Discard the ice and any excess absinthe from the prepared glass, and strain the drink into it.